GospelSounders/adventhymnals/content/02.christ-in-song/04.201-300/06.251-260/01.Two-Little-Hands/docs.md

 I've two little feet to tread the pathway
 Up to the heav'nly courts above;
 Two little eyes to read the Bible,
 Telling of Jesus' wondrous love.

-Chorus:
-Lord, we come, Lord, we come,
-In our childhood's early morning,
-Lord, we come, Lord, we come,
-Come to learn of thee.
+[Chorus]

 3.
 I've one little heart to give to Jesus,
 One little soul for him to save,
 One little life for his dear service,
 One little self that he must have.

-Chorus:
-Lord, we come, Lord, we come,
-In our childhood's early morning,
-Lord, we come, Lord, we come,
-Come to learn of thee.
+[Chorus]

 ```